wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

  - [ ]
 - If the characters retrieve Sassy Sally Jane, the students waiting outside Captain Dapplewing’s Manor cheer quietly.
 All the students can easily steal back to their dormitories without getting caught.
 The characters’ peers are true to their word and pay for the characters’ lunches for a month.
 Further, the characters can keep Sassy Sally Jane.
 (However, obvious use of the doll around faculty members results in Sassy Sally Jane being confiscated again!)
 - If all the characters are reduced to 0 hit points inside the manor, they spend the night unconscious and are found by members of the faculty in the morning.
 The characters are taken to the infirmary in their respective dorms, then formally chastised and made to attend special behavioral courses that prevent them from participating in any Extracurriculars or Jobs for the rest of this academic year.
 All the characters immediately lose any benefits from these activities.
 - **A Sibling’s Gift**.
-If a student asked the characters for Sassy Sally Jane for their younger brother and the characters give them the doll, the student gives them the promised [[Driftglobe]].
+If a student asked the characters for Sassy Sally Jane for their younger brother and the characters give them the doll, the student gives them the promised [[driftglobe]].
 If no student approached the characters with this request, a student with whom a character has at least 1 positive Relationship Point asks the characters for the doll to give it as a gift to her younger brother shortly after this quest ends.

 #### Week 19: Magical Physiologies Exam: Slaadi